yhtyyar/TvOverlay_cpu/README.md

 <div align="center">

-⚠️ **Important Notice** ⚠️
+🎉 **TvOverlay Remote is Back on Play Store** 🎉

+Google just accepted my appeal with no changes to the app.

 ---

+~~⚠️ **Important Notice** ⚠️~~

-The TvOverlay Remote app is currently suspended on the Google Play Store for unknown reasons.
+~~The TvOverlay Remote app is currently suspended on the Google Play Store for unknown reasons.
 I am in contact with Google to resolve this issue, but it may take some time.
 In the meantime, a beta version of the app is available [here](https://github.com/gugutab/TvOverlay/tree/main/apk).
-Please note that the premium purchase feature will not work.
+Please note that the premium purchase feature will not work.~~

-Thank you for your understanding and patience.
+~~Thank you for your understanding and patience.~~

 ---

 </div>

 <p align="center">